kadaster-labs/sensrnet-home/docs/adr/0003-nestjs-and-eventstore-as-backend-stack.md

 ### Negative Consequences

 * The event-sourcing pattern is not implemented in NestJS and even the Evenstore gives room for different usage.
-Therefor the developer were not guided as much as the AxonFramework would have done during development
+Therefore the developer were not guided as much as the AxonFramework would have done during development
 * Kadaster knowledge how to apply event-sourcing could not really be of use because of the different stack.
 Of course the knowledge about the pattern has been inject in the team.

 ## Links